offspot/kiwix-hotspot/README.md

   warning: you need write priviledge for the device

+## Build pibox-installer vexpress boot

-There is also a script to compile linux kernel for QEMU emulation in `make_vexpress_boot` directory.
+pibox-installer download a linux kernel for the QEMU emulation of vexpress machine.

-You need gcc-arm-linux-gnueabihf to compile it
+This vexpress boot can be compiled on linux using make-vexpress-boot python3 script.

+requirements: `gcc-arm-linux-gnueabihf` and `zip`

+run: `python3 make-vexpress-boot`

 ## Principle